centria/console/docs/part0.md

 ---
-title: "Part 0 - Command Line"
+title: "Command Line"
 permalink: /commandline/
 nav_order: 2
 published: true
 ---

-# Part 0 - Command line
+# Command line

 This is the beginning of the course material.
 The primary goal of the first part is to get to know the command line in a Unix-like environment.